jklymak/MITgcmExampleSteadyGauss/docs/index.md

 Note that when using pixi, you need to either get into the `pixi shell` to execute commands like `make`, or you need to do `pixi run make` to ensure the pixi environment is being used.

-Similarly, when analyzing the data, Make sure that `pixi` is being used as the "environment" or "kernel" in tools like Jupyter lab, or VSCode.
+Similarly, when analyzing the data, make sure that `pixi` is being used as the "environment" or "kernel" in tools like Jupyter lab, or VSCode.

 ### Manually: